1. Explanation of Terms

 • What ties do you have to your country of residence/citizenship?
 This is especially important for mature students.
 Some examples of ties are: Parents, children and other family members, membership in groups or communities, home ownership, business ownership, letter from an employer.

-All study plans should answer these questions, but each student’s study plan should be personal and include specific details, with relevant documentation attached.
-Graduate students should take extra care to show how their program of study at Carleton connects their past activities and future goals.
+Graduate students should take extra care to show how their proposed program of study at Carleton connects their past activities with their future goals.
 They should demonstrate that they are knowledgeable about career or business opportunities in their home country.

 Biometrics

-If you gave biometrics as part of an application for a visitor visa, work or study permit within the past 10 years, you will not need to give them again.
-Find out if your biometrics are still valid by using the Check Status Tool.
+If you gave biometrics as part of an application for a visitor visa, work or study permit within the past 10 years, you may not need to give them again.
+Find out if your biometrics are still valid by using IRCC’s Check Status Tool.
+Note that your study permit cannot be valid beyond the expiry date of your biometrics.

 Medical Exams

-You may need to undergo a medical exam, depending on where you currently live or have visited in the last year.
-If you have lived in a designated country for more than six months recently, you may need a medical.
+You may need to undergo a medical exam, depending on where you currently live or have recently visited.
+If you have lived in a designated country for more than six months, you may need a medical.

 Immigration medical exams must be done by doctors approved by IRCC, called panel physicians and listed on the IRCC website.